 The American College Test score in Mathematics is utilized for the placement of students.
 Relevant information regarding such placement is included under prerequisites in the Courses of Instruction.
-Students wishing to challenge their placement in a mathematics course may do so by taking the Accuplacer Placement Exam administered from time to time by the Marshall Community and Technical College.
+Students wishing to challenge their placement in a mathematics course may do so by taking the Accuplacer Placement Exam administered by the Marshall Community and Technical College.

-Students with prior credit for or current registration in any one of MTH 127, MTH 130, MTH 130E, MTH 130H, and MTH 132 may not register for any other course in the list with the exception of D/F Repeats.
+Students with prior credit for any college algebra course (i.e., MTH 127, MTH 130, MTH 130E, MTH 130H, or MTH 132) may not receive credit for any other of these courses.

-A student enrolled in Marshall may receive credit for certain courses in mathematics by successfully completing the appropriate examination of the College Level Examination Program (CLEP).
+A student enrolled at Marshall may receive credit for certain courses in mathematics by successfully completing the appropriate examination of the College Level Examination Program (CLEP).